elm-city-craftworks/course-001/PART_1.md

 ## Questions

+> NOTE: Most of these questions can directly be answered by reading
+> the article, but a few might require you to search the web for
+> answers.
+External research is not only OK, it's encouraged!

 * What steps are involved in making a Ruby scripts runnable as a command line utility? (i.e. directly runnable like `rake` or `gem` rather than having to type `ruby my_script.rb`)